haochend/uma-serve/first-phase-design.md

 * **Optional sampler thread:** can be added in Phase 2 to overlap CPU sampling; P1 uses main thread for simplicity.
 * **No locks** on hot path in P1 (single producer/consumer semantics inside the scheduler tick).

+### I/O Loop & Wakeups

+Current (Phase 1):
+- `kqueue/kevent` multiplexes accept/read/write and HUP/ERR for all sockets.
+- Dynamic timeout: if any session has ready work (PREFILL remaining or DECODE pending), `kevent` uses a zero timeout to return immediately and run a decode tick; otherwise it idles for ~200 ms.

+Next (Phase 1 closeout → Phase 2):
+- Add a user-space wakeup source so the loop can block and still be woken by compute work:
+  - macOS: `EVFILT_USER` with `NOTE_TRIGGER`.
+  - Linux: `eventfd` integrated via `epoll`.
+- This removes the zero-timeout polling path while keeping instant wake-ups for both I/O and compute.
+- Later, split into I/O thread (blocks in kevent/epoll) and compute thread(s) woken by a condition variable.

 ### 2) State Machine (per session)

 ```